Wellbeing Services at Kent

 This service is for registered students who are unable to physically access face-to-face counselling.

 Resources oustide the university that may help you to maintain Wellbeing.
+This includes guidance on accessing Big White Wall.

 A series of workshops, seminars, groups and drop-in sessions designed to help you get the best out of University life.